Asuna (Sword Art Online): Merchandise

 The character has received positive critical reception, and her popularity has led to her being featured in several promotional efforts or merchandise of the series.
 This includes two swimsuit figures of Asuna and Leafa, another character from Sword Art Online.
-There is also a "cooking version" figurine of Asuna, which is set for a May 2016 release.
+There is also a "cooking version" figurine of Asuna, which released in May 2016.
 She also features in promotional advertisements for a series of Umaibo puffed corn snacks by Namco.
 An interactive digital assistant app titled "Wake Me Up Asuna", in which Asuna provides the user with information such as wake-up calls, current weather, fortune, and appointments, was released in June 2015 in Japan, followed by an international release in English.
 In the app, Asuna herself appears in multiple costumes, including her Knights of the Blood uniform and a yellow sweater.
 The app itself is free though users have to pay for English voice recognition and subtitles.

 Sword Art Online girls (including Asuna) feature in a merchandise lottery by Bandai, with Anime News Network humorously noting that "the girls of Sword Art Online have brought in a pretty penny for the franchise's creators, whether the characters are lounging under parasols or starring in their own manga spin-off."
 Replicas of Asuna's "Wind Fleuret" and Kirito's "Elucidator" rapiers have been built.
 There are also Kirito, Asuna, and Sinon Sword Art Online-branded perfumes for sale; "Asuna" is described as " a sweet, irresistibly refreshing scent of galbanum and jasmine."
 Sword Art Online glasses based on the characters had a "Fairy Dance Asuna" model "inspired by [her] time in Yggdrasil, the World Tree", and "these glasses have pale pink frames with a red ribbon and flowing hair depicted on each arm."
 There are also earphone jack figures of Asuna (in both regular and Titania versions), Leafa, and Suguha.
 Asuna has featured in several Sword Art Online-related video games.
 This includes Dengeki Bunko: Fighting Climax, in which several characters appearing under the Dengeki Bunko imprint are featured.
-Asuna, Kirito and Leafa appeared in a campaign by the "Manga Anime Guardians" project in combating anime and manga piracy, with the being project supported by 15 anime production studios and manga publishers.
+Asuna, Kirito and Leafa appeared in a campaign by the "Manga Anime Guardians" project in combating anime and manga piracy, with the project being supported by 15 anime production studios and manga publishers.
+There are also 3D light-up LED models of Kirito, Asuna, Sinon, Leafa, and Yuuki.